 With an apparent excitement and undisguised enthusiasm, they went a step further, and offered potential solutions.
 Based on their proposals, they made posters, educational messages and human-shaped figures.

 In order to turn the attention of the competent institutions to take action regarding the identified problems, the students decided to publicly present the results of their work.

 They exhibited their joint products in a public space before the Butel municipality building.
 The Mayor and the representatives of the municipality attended the public presentation and closely followed the presentations of the young people.

 Immediately afterwards, the students proposed their common solutions.
-“We should raise public awareness for special needs children and help the elderly.
+“We should raise public awareness for children with difficulties and help the elderly.
 We should organize humanitarian actions to collect food and clothes that we can donate.
 We must select the waste in our households.
-Finally, pedestrian crossings and proper traffic signalization must be put up” – added the students.
+Finally, pedestrian crossings and proper traffic signalization must be put up”, added the students.

 Having listened to them carefully, the Mayor opened the proposed activities up for a joint discussion.
 The event also sparked interest among the passers-by, who stopped to see that was happening and support the youth in their efforts to improve their community.
 Not only did this activity contribute to the improvement of interethnic cohesion, but, at the same time, it also significantly promoted the development of civil and democratic values among students.

 Тhis activity is supported by the Youth Ethnic Integration Project, funded by the American people through the United States Agency for International Development (USAID).